 The next rule is that audiences don’t like totally new stuff – they resonate better with familiar but tweaked product, new but not too new.
 This is known as the ‘MAYA’ principle.
 A term coined by Frenchman Raymond Loewy, who moved to New York where he became known as the father of modern design.
 MAYA stands for:

 Thompson moves on to discuss hooks, earworms, catchiness and the power of repetition, before moving off into discussing storytelling and laughter tracks – bringing in examples throughout such as ABBA and Star Wars.

 Thompson’s style of writing is breezy, making this an entertaining read.
 He recounts his interviews with the makers and shakers with humour and doesn’t bore with statistics.
 Most of his examples are well-chosen and familiar to us all because they are hits.
-I must admit that towards the middle I began to tire of the analysis of how hits are made, because many of the premises were so familiar already from other books I’ve read recently; however, that’s my problem.
-Part Two provided the breath of fresh air that I needed and the business of hits caught my attention again.
+I must admit, that towards the middle I began to tire of the analysis of the how hits are made, because many of the premises were so familiar already from other books I’ve read recently, however, that’s my problem.
+Part two provided the breath of fresh air that I needed and the business of hits caught my attention again.
 I shall close my review with a quotation that made me chuckle out loud:

 Annabel is one of the Shiny editors.

 Derek Thompson, Hit Makers – How things become popular (Allen Lane, Feb 2017) 978 241216026, hardback, 352 pages.